-My daughter’s insights into what our adolescents desperately need to hear from us.
+My daughter’s insights into what our teens and tweens desperately need to hear from us.

 Chances are if you have an adolescent, you’ve heard all the buzz around the recent, controversial and most tweeted NETFLIX drama, 13 Reasons Why.